sencha-dev/powkit/README.md

 [![Go Test](https://github.com/sencha-dev/go-pow/actions/workflows/go.yml/badge.svg)](https://github.com/sencha-dev/go-pow/actions/workflows/go.yml)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/sencha-dev/go-pow)](https://pkg.go.dev/github.com/sencha-dev/go-pow?tab=doc)

+*Note: I plan to reorg the library to be defined by PoW functions (and their parameters, for example Equihash(200,9)) since the ticker based approach is relatively useless, as well as add a few more algorithms (Cuckoo variations, Equihash, Autolykos2, Verthash).*

 This is a library designed for Proof of Work validation for chains that require a DAG - generally this refers to Ethash or ProgPOW chains.
 Currently `ethereum`, `ethereum classic`, and `ravencoin` are supported.
 Target difficulty validation is left to the client because mining